 What Happens If You Are An NZ, Currently Residing in NZ, But Buying Property in QLD?

-If you are a New Zealand citizen and you are buying a property in Queensland, you will probably be aware that because of reciprocal arrangements between Australia and NZ you are not required to apply to the Foreign Investment Review Board for approval to buy a property.
+If you are a New Zealand citizen and you are buying a property in Queensland.
+In that case, you will probably be aware that you are not required to apply to the Foreign Investment Review Board (FIRB) for approval to buy a property because of reciprocal arrangements between Australia and NZ.

-You may not be aware however that in some cases you will be required to pay additional Transfer/ Stamp Duty (up to 3%).
-The rule is that if you are a New Zealand Citizen residing in Australia and hold a special category visa under the Migration Act 1958 (which most New Zealanders’ do) then Additional Foreign acquirer duty ( “AFAD”) will not be payable.
+However, you may not be aware that in some cases, you will be required to pay additional Transfer/ Stamp Duty (up to 7%).
+The rule is that if you are a New Zealand citizen residing in Australia and hold a special category visa under the Migration Act 1958 (which most New Zealanders’ do), then Additional Foreign acquirer duty ( “AFAD”) will not be payable.

 If your plan is to take a plane trip to sign the contract and avoid paying the duty, think again!
 AFAD will also apply if the evidence indicates that the purpose of entry into Australia is to avoid paying AFAD by obtaining a special visa.

 We know it can get a little complicated if you are either buying a house in New Zealand from Australia or buying a house in Australia from New Zealand.
 So let us simplify things a bit.